 neurodiversity and disordered eating

-Learning more about who you are, and why you are this way is a powerful tool in overcoming disordered eating.
-This could look like; reading books, blog posts (hello!) or listening to podcasts.
+Learning more about who you are and why you are this way is a powerful tool in overcoming disordered eating.
+For example, this could include reading books, exploring blog posts or listening to podcasts.

 The Intersection OF NEURODIVERSITY AND DISORDERED EATING